 Hook: Provide your audience with a reason to continue reading.

 As with any genre of writing, capturing the reader’s interest from the outset is crucial.
-There are a number of methods of doing this, known as hooks.
-Students may decide to open their essays with an anecdote, a joke, a quotation, or a relevant statistic related to the topic under discussion.
+There are several methods of doing this, known as hooks.
+Students may open their essays with anecdotes, jokes, quotations, or relevant statistics related to the topic under discussion.

 Background: Provide some context to your audience.

 In this introductory section, students will provide the reader with some background on the topic.
-This will place the issue in context and briefly weigh up some of the different opinions on the subject.
+This will place the issue in context and briefly weigh some opinions on the subject.